ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/22-project-intro/image-3.png" alt="linearly separable data">

 All of the previous steps involve several scripts and multiple packages.
 To simplify the deployment and mitigate dependency issues we'll encapsulate all components into a Docker container.
-In this way, we'll to able to stream data to our Kafka cluster with one simple line of code, `docker start container_id`:
+In this way, we'll to able to stream data to our Kafka cluster with one simple line of code, `docker start container_id`.

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/22-project-intro/image-4.png" alt="linearly separable data">